George Chalhoub is a Postdoctoral Research Associate (PDRA) in Secure Networking by Design.

-George Chalhoub is a doctoral student in Cyber Security at the Department of Computer Science, University of Oxford, and part of the Centre for Doctoral Training in Cyber Security.
+He submitted his thesis in August 2022.
+He is also a doctoral student in Cyber Security at the Department of Computer Science, University of Oxford, and part of the Centre for Doctoral Training in Cyber Security.
 George's doctoral research is supported by the Information Commissioner's Office and explores the application of user experience (UX) principles in the security and privacy design of smart homes.
+During his doctoral studies, George completed internships at the Calc Intelligence team at Microsoft Research and the Social Dynamics team at Nokia Bell Labs.

-He received his BS in Computer Science from the Department of Computer Science and Mathematics at the Lebanese American University in 2017.
+He received his BS in Computer Science from the Computer Science and Mathematics Department at the Lebanese American University in 2017.
 He obtained his MSc in Computer Science from the school of Electronics and Computer Science at the University of Southampton in 2018, in collaboration with Lloyd's Register.
-He previously worked as a Cyber Security Analyst and is currently an Expert Contributor at Oxford Analytica.
+He previously worked as a Cyber Security Analyst and an Expert Contributor at Oxford Analytica.